 The proportions of both consultants and trainees are increasing steadily and at a similar rate.
 There remains, however, a large gap between the numbers of women who go into training, and those that become consultants.
 This may reflect the fact that women are more likely to train flexibly and so take longer to complete their training.

 Women are now represented in all ten surgical specialties and at all levels within a surgical career.

-More details on the numbers of women in surgery are available from the WinS office, or from the Health and Social Care Information Centre.
+More details on the numbers of women in surgery are available from NHS Digital.